A Study To Evaluate UV1 Vaccination Plus Nivolumab And Ipilimumab In Treatment Of Melanoma

 • Known history or any evidence of active, non-infectious pneumonitis.

-• History of New York Heart Association class 3-4 congestive heart failure or history of myocardial infarction within 6 months of starting study treatment.
+• History of New York Heart Association class 3-4 congestive heart failure or history of myocardial infarction within 6 months of starting induction therapy.

 • Active infection requiring systemic treatment.